mitchellbrown98/Harvard-CS50-Lecture-0/README.md

 # ENGO551-Lab0

-This project is based on Harvard CS50 Lecture 0 - Web Programming with Python and Javascript 2018.
+This project is based on Harvard CS50 Web Programming with Python and Javascript 2018 - Lecture 0 (Git) and Lecture 1 (HTML & CSS).
 I have created a website consisting of 4 pages.
 A landing page, an 'About me' page, an 'Art' page, and a 'Projects' page.
 The site is responsive, so it is mobile friendly and will adjust the content to the viewport size.